by-jp/www.byjp.me/content/notes/twitter/20224791193/index.md

 - imported
 - from-twitter
 ---
-I believe this is the definition of single-use website… http://yfrog.com/2t2jtj
+I believe this is the definition of single-use website… {{< linkrot "http://yfrog.com/2t2jtj" "an image" >}}